Professor | Biomedical and Chemical Engineering and Sciences

 Biogas separation through pressure-swing adsorption in molecular sieves

 Research & Project Interests

 Dr. Tomadakis expertise is in the development of computer simulation algorithms for estimating transport and structural properties of porous and composite materials, and in the mathematical modeling of mass and energy transport and reaction in chemical systems.
-Current focus is mainly on fibrous media with applications in advanced materials processing, fuel cell technology and biomedical engineering, modeling transport and reaction in polymer electrolyte membrane fuel cells (PEMFC), and investigating experimentally the separation of biogas through pressure-swing adsorption in molecular sieves.
+Current focus is mainly on fibrous media with applications in advanced materials processing, fuel cell technology, and biological systems.